elenaferr0/tsp-optimization/report/sections/genetic-algorithm.typ

   caption: "Parameters of the Genetic Algorithm implementation", ) <tab:params>

+Note that `population_size`, `parents_replacement_rate`, `selection_n_parents`, `time_limit_seconds` and `max_non_improving_generations` are not actually changed during the parameter tuning process, but are set to the default values.
+They have been included in the list as they are relevant to the algorithm's performance and can be manually adjusted if needed.

 === Population initialization <sec:population-init>
 The number of chromosomes in the initial population is determined by the `population_size` parameter and remains constant throughout the algorithm.
 Two techniques are used in conjunction to initialize the population: